wagtail/wagtail/docs/advanced_topics/api/v2/configuration.rst

             ...
         ]

-This would add the following to the reponse:
+This would add the following to the JSON:

 .. code-block:: json